CrestfallenLARP/cfldangerden/content/en/factions/goblin/roles/goblin_shaman_greater.md

   - Cheer - Gain 5 temporary body when cheering after dropping an opponent.
   - Run Away - May use 1 resist per day but only while fleeing
   - Search (leaves/basic resources) - Goblin Shaman may search and steal leaves/basic resources
+  - Goblin Stealth x2 - Goblin may enter stealth as per Mastery, but may move around anywhere and remain hidden.
+When stealing or doing an attack, becomes visible on 3 count
 faction_level_2:
  - Cheer now grants 10 temporary body
  - Run away now grants 2 resists per day